adriatic/mendable-logs/README.md

 # mendable-logs
 Repository used for synchronization between Adriatic and Mendable.ai team

+## overall structure

-log entries persisted in the [issues](https://github.com/adriatic/mendable-logs/issues) section
+log entries persisted in the [issues](https://github.com/adriatic/mendable-logs/issues) section as